Praons is the general name for a family of

 model, the electron antineutrino, emitted from the

-neutron in its beta decay, is made of the praantineutrinos and praneutrinos,
+neutron in its beta decay, is made of the praantineutrinos

-which arise respectively in the beta decay of n-praons, that compose the
+beta decay of n-praons, that compose the neutron, and in the capture of

-neutron, and in the capture of praelectrons by p-praons, that is, in the weak
+praelectrons by p-praons, that is, in the weak interaction reactions, but

-when the corresponding neutron’s praon is transformed in the weak interaction
+corresponding neutron’s praon is transformed in the weak interaction reaction.
+The parallel alignment of the graon fluxes is due

-alignment of the graon fluxes is due to the fact that the magnetic moments of
+to the fact that the magnetic moments of the praons inside the neutron are

-the praons inside the neutron are directed by the strong magnetic field of
+directed by the strong magnetic field of the neutron.
+Antineutrino

-object moving at the speed of light, with the cross-section equal to the
+by its form represents a cylindrical object moving at the speed of light, with

-cross-section of the neutron.
-The right helicity of antineutrinos means that
+the cross-section equal to the cross-section of the neutron.
+The right helicity

-which coincides with the spin direction of the decaying neutron.
-The stability
+motion of antineutrinos, which coincides with the spin direction of the

-of antineutrinos is maintained by the strong gravitation acting at the level of
+decaying neutron.
+The stability of antineutrinos is maintained by the strong

-graons and by electromagnetic forces.
+gravitation acting at the level of graons and by electromagnetic forces.

 It is assumed that the emission time of an